By Jan Corey Arnett

 The 30-by-90-foot gambrel-roofed barn dates to the mid-1940s with the date of its concrete floor — Sept.
 28, 1946 — closely matching.
 It replaced two other barns, one for which it shares a footprint.
 As best as Demers can determine, the barn on the north end of the property was used for young stock separated by a drive-thru, with the milking parlor taking up about two-thirds of the barn.

 Underneath the metal roof is traditional shingle roofing, and under that is the original cedar shake.
 The barn’s siding was in very good condition, but Demers chose to sheath the barn in metal.
 He added 12 upper-level windows for light and replaced all ground-level windows.
+He also added blinds that are perfect for tilt and turn windows.
 Metal doors replaced wood.
+Proper siding is an important thing.
+For siding ideas and siistance, check out sidingnorfolkva.com.

 “I’d like to meet the guy who did the cedar shakes,” Demers says with a grin.
 “I bet it was the youngest guy on the crew!”